 Born in Tokyo and a native of New York City, Professor Shirane has studied and worked several years in Japan, China, and Taiwan.
-His research has received the support of Fulbright, the Social Science and Research Council, and Princeton's Institute for International and Regional Studies.
+His research has received the support of Fulbright, Social Science and Research Council, Japan Society for the Promotion of Science, and Princeton's Institute for International and Regional Studies.

 EducationB.A., Yale UniversityPh.D., Princeton University

 War in Modern East Asia